Spooni-Development/spooni_development_website/docs/doc_scripts/spooni/spooni_interactions.md

 ## 3. Credits

-Big thanks go to [kibook](https://github.com/kibook) the creator of the main script, since the script is already 3 years old (as of 2024) we wanted to give it a little overhaul.
+Big thanks go to [kibook](https://github.com/kibook) the creator of the main script, since the script is already 3 years old (As of: 2024) we wanted to give it a little overhaul.

 Click here for the [original script](https://github.com/kibook/redm-interactions)